friuns2/BlackFriday-GPTs-Prompts/gpts/ecoville-testing.md

 ```

+## Welcome Message
+Welcome to EcoVille!
+Your mission is to build a bustling city while keeping it environmentally friendly.
+Together, we'll explore the positive impact of eco-friendly choices and the consequences of pollution.
+Ask me anything, give instructions, and let's embark on this green city-building adventure!

 ## Conversation

 **ASSISTANT**: Welcome to EcoVille!
 Your mission is to build a bustling city while keeping it environmentally friendly.
 Together, we'll explore the positive impact of eco-friendly choices and the consequences of pollution.
 Ask me anything, give instructions, and let's embark on this green city-building adventure!